 Help us create a space where caring, committed educators of the gifted gather to refine and create best practices.

 Lyn Fairchild Hawks, Editor

 As editor of this blog, I’m excited for you to discuss, propose, critique, and share.
 That’s what fueled my teaching over the years: great mentors, great colleagues, and great kids inspiring me to get better at my craft.
 With my wonderful colleagues at Duke TIP, we’ll be posting regularly about all of the above.

 I’ve taught in face-to-face classrooms in both public and independent schools in North Carolina and California.
 I’ve taught all kinds of humanities courses and supervised amazing kids doing their thing in literary magazines, student government, and theater productions.
 I’ve been a department chair and gifted resource teacher, helping kids through adventures like Battle of the Books and Odyssey of the Mind.
 I’ve provided professional development workshops to educators in various settings.
 At Duke TIP I’ve served as an online teacher and administrator of online programs, teacher trainer, and curriculum designer.
 I’ve also authored and co-authored several works of curriculum with ASCD, NCTE, and Chicago Review Press.
-When I’m not in educator mode, I’m writing young adult fiction about gifted, weird, and wise youth, the educational system, and challenges youth face.
+When I’m not in educator mode, I’m writing literary, women’s, and young adult fiction about gifted, weird, and wise youth, the educational system, and challenges youth face.

 Read all of Lyn’s posts here.

 At Teachers Workshop we’ll host several contributors–internal and external.
 Duke TIP staff who design and teach programs for gifted youth will be featured regularly.
 Many posts detail the best practices and principles that our staff have integrated in professional development and lessons for programs such as eStudies and eInvestigators, representing the work of several Duke TIP internal collaborators.